MicrosoftDocs/ai-builder/ai-builder-docs/overview.md

 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 09/06/2019
+ms.date: 10/10/2020
-ms.author: cdbellar; mfotedar
+ms.author: cdbellar
 ms.reviewer: v-dehaas
 ---

 # What is AI Builder?

-AI Builder is a Microsoft Power Platform capability you can use to improve business performance by automating processes and predicting outcomes.
-AI Builder is a turnkey solution that brings the power of AI through a point-and-click experience.
-With AI Builder, you can add intelligence to your apps even if you have no coding or data science skills.
+AI Builder is a Microsoft Power Platform capability that provides AI models that are designed to optimize your business processes.
+AI Builder enables your business to use AI to automate processes and glean insights from your data in [Power Apps](use-in-powerapps-overview.md) and [Power Automate](use-in-flow-overview.md).
+AI Builder is a turnkey solution that brings the power of AI through a point-and-click experience, so you don't need coding or data science skills to access the power of AI.
+With AI Builder, you can build custom models tailored to your needs, or choose a prebuilt model that is ready to use for many common business scenarios.

  > [!IMPORTANT]
  >